 1, Stull Cemetery, Kansas

-A small cemetery outside Lecompton got labeled as “gateway to hell” sometime in the twentieth century, though pinning down exactly when proves difficult.
-The legend centers on ruins of a church that once stood near the graves.
+At some point in the 1900s, a little cemetery outside Lecompton got tagged with the nickname “gateway to hell.”
+Exactly when that started is hard to nail down.
+The legend centers on the ruins of a church that once stood near the graves.
 According to various tellings, something opens there twice a year—equinox and Halloween are the most commonly cited dates.

 Temperature drops get reported frequently, along with sounds coming from a particular oak tree.
 The psychological aftermath seems to last longer than you would expect from a simple scare.
 Multiple visitors have described persistent anxiety or disturbing dreams that continued weeks after leaving.
 Whether you attribute that to supernatural influence or the power of suggestion combined with an objectively unnerving location, the practical result is the same.